Vision Support Centre

 For more information on the Low Vision Service please get in touch with us.

 Sight loss affects many people as well as family members, friends and carers.
-If you would like some support over the phone then please get in touch with us.
+If you would like support over the phone then please get in touch with us during office hours.

 There are many benefits that can be available for visually impaired people but the whole process of applying can seem daunting and complex.
 Our Vision Support Team can provide specialist knowledge to help someone complete application forms, undergo reviews/appeals and generally understand the processes involved.